This post may contain affiliate links. Read our disclosure policy.

 These Orange Creamsicle Truffles are the grown-up version of your favorite summer popsicle.
 With classic orange flavor coated in white chocolate, you won’t be able to eat just one of these no-bake treats.

 Popsicles and ice cream treats are always the highlight of summer.
 Although I grew up in the country and didn’t often have the joy of an ice cream truck stopping in front of our house, I do remember having my share of ice cream novelties.
 (By the way…why do they call them “novelties” anyway?
 That’s always been weird to me for some reason.)
 What were your favorites?
-Mine were the strawberry shortcake bar, classic ice cream sandwiches and orange creamsicles.
+Mine were the strawberry shortcake bar, classic ice cream sandwiches, orange creamsicles and fruit popsicles.

 I’ve already shared with you one recipe from my Grandma’s recipe box.
 As I looked through this goldmine a couple of weeks ago, I found a recipe for “Orange Balls”.
 I’ll admit…my first thought was “Yuck”.
 But as I looked at the hand-written card and thought about it, I knew I could turn this odd little recipe into a creamsicle dream.
 And so these Orange Creamsicle Truffles were born.